 There are essentially two reasons for painting piecemeal one area at a time.
 The first is that painters of Vermeer's age had to grind their paints by hand each day.3 Neither the vast number of pigments, nor the pre-prepared paint in convenient metal tubes existed until the mid nineteenth-century.
 Since hand grinding is a laborious and time consuming chore, artists had learned to limit the number of costly paints necessary for the day's work by painting in a restricted area where few colors were necessary.
 Moreover, each pigment presented its own inherent possibilities and limitations, and were thus combined only when necessary.
 Permanence, workability, compatibility and drying qualities could differ so strongly from one pigment to another that is was normal to use pigments in the purest form possible or mixed with a very limited number of other pigments.
 In fact, contemporary representations of artists at work generally show them holding very small palettes with few colors.

 The second reason for completing one area at a time was that paintings were oftne more complex in composition and far more detailed than they are today.
 This was even more so when the multi-step working method was being perfected during previous centuries by artists such as Jan van Eyck and Albrecht Dürer.
-In effect, becasue each passage of the painting corresponded to a distinct visual experience, a different technical approach was required in order to convincingly render its visual experience.
+In effect, because each passage of the painting corresponded to a distinct visual experience, a different technical approach was required in order to convincingly render its visual experience.
 The luxurious sheen of satin could not be rendered with the same technique used for the rough texture of the bark of an ancient tree.
 For example, Vermeer most likely used a stiff bristle hog's-hair brush to manipulate of the heavy impasto necessary to create the brilliant passage of white-washed wall in The Art of Painting.
 The rough texture of the paint surface imitates the texture of the white-washed wall and its peaks catches rays of raking light, making it sparkle.
 On the other hand, the softness of the artist'sbusht hair was worked with a thin layer of muted ocher and smoothed imperceptibly with a badger brush.

 Although the working-up method would seem an adversry of the extraordinary pictorial unity prevalent in Baroque painting, the difficulty in harmonizing each separate passage with the others was largely offset by the unifying effect of the monochrome underpainting.